Ernest Eugene Kramer

-Ernest Eugene Kramer (10 May 1889 – 16 February 1958) was a non-denominational itinerant missionary who worked in Central Australia, mostly Alice Springs, from 1913 until 1934 who is known for his camel train caravan mission.
+Ernest Eugene Kramer (10 May 1889 – 16 February 1958) was a non-denominational itinerant missionary who worked in Central Australia, mostly Alice Springs, from 1913 until 1934 and who is known for his camel train caravan mission.
 Kramer was responsible for building the first church in Alice Springs, the Ebenezer Tabernacle (which was commonly known as Kramer's Church).

 Early life

-Kramer was born on 10 May 1889 in Basel, Switzerland and his German born storekeeper parents Karl Friedrich and Maria Elisabeth Kramer.
+Kramer was born on 10 May 1889 in Basel, Switzerland and his German-born storekeeper parents, Karl Friedrich and Maria Elisabeth Kramer.
 He attended school locally and trained as a milling engineer.
-In 1909, after the stress of work caused a nervous breakdown, he emigrated to South Australia where he worked at a mill in Salisbury and it is here that he converted to Christianity having previously identified as agnostic.
-Following this conversion he rode his bike from Adelaide to Melbourne where he met and married another recent convert Euphemia Buchanan after a brief courtship on 21 March 1912.
+In 1909, after the stress of work caused a nervous breakdown, he emigrated to South Australia where he worked at a mill in Salisbury, and it is here that he converted to Christianity, having previously identified as agnostic.
+Following this conversion, he rode his bike from Adelaide to Melbourne where he met and married another recent convert, Euphemia Buchanan, after a brief courtship on 21 March 1912.

 In 1913, following his marriage, Kramer had a 'call' to work with "people in the bush and [A]boriginals" so Euphemia, and their new son Colin, began travelling throughout South Australia; initially on the Murray River and then on to Port Augusta, Tarcoola, Quorn and Oodnadatta with additional expeditions into the Northern Territory.
 The growing family travelled in a covered wagon, pulled by donkeys, throughout very remote area and, as itinerant missionaries, had no regular income and were dependent on donations of food and money.
 Kramer recorded this period of their lives in the paper: Australian Caravan Mission to Bush People and Aboriginals.